CapitaineJSparrow/steam-deck-hq-plugin/README.md

 </p>

 <p align="center">
-<i>This plugin add SteamOS and in-game settings based on Steam Deck HQ reviews.</i>
+<i>This plugin add SteamOS and in-game settings based on Steam Deck HQ reviews.
+It's still in development and not yet in Decky store.</i>
 </p>

 ## Development